moncla-lab/illumina-pipeline/examples/cambodia-basespace/README.md

 python mlip/dataflow.py preprocess -f ~/path/to/cambodia-basespace/ids.txt
 ```

 to generate the metadata.
-Populated sample IDs and replicates in the metadata.
+This will create a metadata spreadsheet at `./data/metadata.tsv`.
+Populate sample IDs and replicates in the metadata.
 Run

 ```
 python mlip/dataflow.py flow